louiss0/forastro/apps/docs/pages/libraries/utilities/template-projection.md

 ## Projector

-A component that is used to render the child of `DefineTemplate`.
+A component that is used to render the child of `Templater`.
 It's a component that can pass in a slot as it's child.
-It's only required to pass in a child only! when define template passes in a context and a projector context is passed.
+It's only required to pass in a child only! when templater passes in a context and a projector context is passed.
-When activated it can pass it's context to the define template to use.
+When activated it can pass it's context to the templater to use.

 ### Usage